dtminnick/dtminnick/README.md

-I'm a process expert working in the financial services industry and a data science enthusiast.
+I'm a process expert working in the financial services industry and a data analysis enthusiast.

 I'm interested in exploring how to use data analysis and data science in support of my continuous improvement work.
 I've acquired a working knowledge of R and RStudio over the past several years through coursework at Coursera and self-study.